Navigation » List of Schools » California State University, Northridge » Sociology » Soc 305 – Culture and Personality » Spring 2020 » Textbook Exam

 Question #39

-B the problems of comparing cultures which are historically independent from each other.
+B the problems of cultures fighting with each other.

 C the problems of comparing cultures which are historically dependent upon each other.